 Go on the tour early in the day and follow along on your map to get a feel for the zoo’s layout as you go.

-Home of the zoo’s polar bears, this exhibit is a must-see at the zoo.
+Home of the zoo’s polar bears, this exhibit is a must-see for any Arctic enthusiasts out there.

 Watch a snow white fox frolic, caribou meander, and polar bears swimming or playing in the underwater viewing area.

-Stay for a Keeper Talk (daily, 1:00 pm) and learn about the unique maned wolf species and see the animals do enrichment exercises.
+Stay for a Keeper Talk, during which you’ll learn about the unique maned wolf species and see the animals do enrichment exercises.